1. Choose the date

 On top of that, Daniel has created an awesome landing page to help build anticipation for his app.
-When you visit it, you see this pop-up:

-You can see that he’s trying to capture email addresses to let people know when the app will be available to them.
+He’s trying to capture email addresses to let people know when the app will be available to them.
 Again, smart.

 In general, the landing page’s excellent design and enticing copy makes it memorable and effective.
 When you scroll through it, you immediately get a sense of what that app does, who it’s for, and why it’s useful.

 As if that wasn’t enough to convince people to give the app a try, there’s also a video on the landing page that shows exactly how someone might use the app.

 So clearly, the creator of Mylo understands marketing and the importance of giving his target audience lots of information about the app before it’s launched.